CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-ms.md

 By setting up decision moments, you decide what your customers will see.
 You can set up actions based on customer behavior.

 You can easily setup a check to see if:
-- A user is subscribed
 - If a profile or subprofile matches a condition
 - If a link is clicked
-- Or you can delay a check
+- And you can delay a check

 ## Insert actions
 With an action you can send emails or enrich a profile.